Microsoft Partner Program 2026: The Complete Getting Started Guide

 System Integrator (SI)

-Implements Microsoft solutions for customers — Azure migrations, M365 deployments, Dynamics implementations.
-SIs earn incentives through activity-based programs like Azure Accelerate and ECIF.
+Implements Microsoft solutions — Azure migrations, M365 deployments, Dynamics implementations.
+SIs earn through activity-based programs like Azure Accelerate and ECIF.
 Most $100K+ incentive deals go to SIs with Advanced Specializations.

 Managed Service Provider (MSP)

-Manages ongoing operations for customer environments — monitoring, patching, optimization, support.
+Manages ongoing customer environments — monitoring, patching, optimization, support.
 MSPs earn through PEC (15% of managed Azure consumption) and CSP transaction incentives.
 The Azure Expert MSP designation is the gold standard.

 Most partners operate across multiple categories.
 A company might resell M365 licenses (CSP), implement Azure migrations (SI), and manage the environment afterward (MSP).
 Your partner type is defined by what you do, not a single enrollment choice.